Why Are Blurbs so Important?

 If you’ve managed to entice a potential reader to pick up your book (or look at your book’s page in an online bookstore) thanks to a genius title or an eye-catching cover, the hardest part is over.
 The blurb is usually the third aspect of your book that a potential reader inspects, after the cover and the title.
 If you think of the first two aspects as your book’s CV, then you can compare the blurb to a job interview or a sales pitch.

 In other words, by the time someone decides to read your blurb, you’ve already managed to pique their interest.
 Now it’s time to turn that interest into fascination.
 You want them so intrigued that they buy the book.
 How do you know whether your blurb is interesting or not?
-Well, while it will ultimately come down to your writing ability, there is a general formula you can use to get on the right track.
+While it will ultimately come down to your writing ability, there is a general formula you can use to get on the right track.
+Before we discuss it in detail however, we thought you might like to see this formula summarized in a handy infographic:

 Who are you?